Music Technology Group

 The Music Technology Group (MTG) is a research group of the Department of Information and Communication Technologies of the Universitat Pompeu Fabra, Barcelona.
-It was founded in 1994 by its current director, Xavier Serra, and it specializes in sound and music computing research.
+It was founded in 1994 by Xavier Serra, and it specializes in sound and music computing research.

 Ongoing research

-The research of the MTG is quite close to the core of the Sound and Music Computing interdisciplinary; combining strengths in basic disciplines, such as Signal Processing, Machine Learning and Human Computer Interaction while being able to apply other disciplines/technologies in order to approach music related application-driven problems.
+The MTG research is focused on sound and music computing; it develops basic disciplines such as signal processing, machine learning and human-computer interaction.
+It addresses application-oriented problems related to music.
 Current active topics include: